Policies for the Jurisdiction of the Labor and Economic Development Committee

 NCSL requests that the President establish, by executive order, a more effective federal-state consultation system that includes greater involvement and notification of state legislatures.

-NCSL recognizes the U.S. Department of Veteran Affairs (VA) provides benefits and services to veterans of America's armed forces, including a number of specialized programs for disabled, minority, homeless and women veterans.
-NCSL supports and urges Congress and the President to continue funding for the VA.
+NCSL recognizes that the U.S. Department of Veterans Affairs (VA) provides benefits and services to veterans of America's armed forces, including a number of specialized programs for disabled, minority, homeless, and women veterans.
+NCSL supports and urges Congress and the President to protect VA funding of benefits for veterans from budget cuts.

 Federal Impact Aid

 NCSL recognizes that School districts with military installations are potentially disadvantaged because of their inability to levy taxes against the federal government.
-NCSL recognizes the importance of Federal Impact Aid to help off-set the loss of tax revenue and supports continued funding of the program.
+NCSL recognizes the importance of Federal Impact Aid to help off-set the loss of tax revenue and supports continued funding of the program at FY 2012 levels.

-Federal Funding Cuts and Base Realignment and Closure (BRAC):
+Federal Funding Cuts and Base Realignment and Closing (BRAC)

-NCSL supports and encourages the U.S. Department of Defense to organize an economic development plan when closing or considering property transfers in a BRAC.
-NCSL supports federal grant incentives for community involvement during the re-development of bases
+When closing or considering property transfers in a BRAC, NCSL supports federal grant incentives for community involvement during the re-development of bases.